BananaFudgkins/dejajackson.me/mysite/content/projects/creations/peer2power.md

 ![Who emailed an elected representative survey question](/survey_first_q.png) ![Future recruitment likelihood survey question](/survey_second_q.png) ![End of study survey completed](/survey_completion.png)

 The app uses Apple's [ResearchKit framework](https://github.com/jacksodl23/ResearchKit-minus-HealthKit) to present its digital surveys.
 Digital surveys allow for the instantaneous collection of data.

+## Custom Built for Our Study

+Our study measures the effectiveness of friend-to-friend recruitment using a randomized control trial.
+Similar to the Empower study, participants create a list of contacts who they think would be interested in civic engagement.
+In our first run of the study, these contacts would be recruited to volunteer for a political campaign.
+In its current rendition, these contacts should be interested in emailing an elected representative.
+Once a contact is uploaded, it is randomly assigned to the control or treatment group.
+Contacts in the treatment group should be contacted to get them to email an elected representative while those in the control group should not be contacted.
+The app uses a random number generator to determine which group a contact will belong to.

+After generating a list of contacts, participants will log each attempt they made to get a contact to email an elected representative.
+Every time a participant wants to log an outreach attempt, they will have to answer a survey question asking whether the contact committed to emailing an elected representative.

+The units in our study are student organizations on an undergraduate campus.
+Participants pick a club to serve as their "team" in a campus-wide competition with other clubs.
+Uploading a contact or logging an outreach attempt will award a participant's team a number of points.
+The team with the highest number of points will win the competition.

+Once the competition is over, participants will be asked to complete an end-of-study survey indicating which contacts emailed an elected representative.

+## Backend

+Peer2Power uses MongoDB as its backend.
+Atlas App Services is used for authentication and to sync data on a user's device with the cloud.
+The app's data is stored on MongoDB Atlas.